 Once melted, add in all 16 ounces of the mini marshmallows and stir often until melted.

-When the marshmallows have melted, stir in 1/2 teaspoon of vanilla extract and 1-1/2 tablespoons of whole milk.
+When smooth, stir in 1/2 teaspoon of vanilla extract and 1-1/2 tablespoons of whole milk.

 Add in the cereal and toss quickly in the warm marshmallow mixture.

 Just when the cereal is mixed in with the marshmallow mixture, add in the Lucky Charms marshmallows.

 Pour the Lucky Charms marshmallow mixture into a lined 9×13 pan that has been sprayed with non-stick spray.
-I used coconut oil spray 🙂 With oiled fingers, press the mixture to the corners and sides of the pan evenly.
+With greased fingers, press the mixture to the corners and sides of the pan evenly.
 Refrigerate until set.

 Then remove and cut into squares.

 For a less sweet version, try these Marshmallow Cereal Bars!